 You may find some of the courses on our Learn Zone website helpful.
 There are courses to help with listening and talking.
-Visit macmillan.org.uk/learnzone to find out more
+Visit macmillan.org.uk/learnzone to find out more.

-We have more information in our booklet Talking with someone who has cancer which you may find helpful (see page 136).
+We have more information in our booklet Talking with someone who has cancer (see page 122).

 If you are looking after a family member or friend with cancer, you may be a carer.
-We have more information and practical tips for carers in our booklet Looking after someone with cancer (see page 136).
+We have more information and practical tips for carers in our booklet Looking after someone with cancer (see page 122).